iamdonovan/spymicmac/doc/tutorials/absolute/blocks.rst

     For "small" (<500) numbers of images, you can usually run all of the processing steps using all of the images.
 With more and more images, however, it can be advantageous to divide the images into sub-blocks.

-    The :doc:`tapas` step should be run with all of the images, in order to get the best possible relative orientation, especially when working with areas with poor tie point coverage (for example, large glaciers or ice fields).
+    The :doc:`../relative/tapas` step should be run with all of the images, in order to get the best possible relative orientation, especially when working with areas with poor tie point coverage (for example, large glaciers or ice fields).

-If you divide the study area into smaller sub-blocks, you should run the previous steps (:doc:`relative`, :doc:`register`) on each sub-block individually.
+If you divide the study area into smaller sub-blocks, you should run the previous steps (:doc:`../relative/malt`, :doc:`register`) on each sub-block individually.
 Unfortunately, this can often lead to issues in the areas where the blocks overlap, as seen below.

 .. image:: ../../img/overlap.png
     :width: 400